suoglu/Pmod/Pmods/TMP3/README.md

 ## Issues

 * Some glitches in `SDA`, only when `SCL` is low.
-* Some issues with on board pullup registers.
+* Some issues with on board pull-up resistors.
 * Continuous read from temperature register causes NACK after a few reads (~13).
 This doesn't brake the system.